 The United Nations High Commissioner for Refugees replaces the IRO and begins work.
 In July the Convention relating to the Status of Refugees is adopted and provides the most comprehensive codification of refugee rights in history.
 The Convention is limited to persons who become refugees before 1 January 1951.
 States are free to limit refugee claims to victims of events in Europe.

-A Protocol to the Refugee Convention is adopted, extending protection to all refugees, whatever the date they were forced to leave their countries, and
+A Protocol to the Refugee Convention is adopted, extending protection to all refugees, whatever the date they were forced to leave their countries, and removing the geographical limitation to Europe.

 Want to see the rest of this article?